 The ALJ is issuing a recommended decision (see HALLEX I-2-8-15).

-The primary purpose of an ALJ decision is to dispose of all issues raised in connection with the RH.
-This includes:
+The primary purpose of an ALJ decision is to dispose of relevant issues, including:

-any additional issues properly raised by the claimant or the ALJ in connection with the RH; and
+Additional issues properly raised by the claimant, appointed representative, or the ALJ in connection with the RH; or

-in remanded cases, any issues the Appeals Council or a court has directed the ALJ to address.
+In remanded cases, any issue(s) the Appeals Council or a court directed the ALJ to address.

 The ALJ must base the findings of fact and the ultimate decision on evidence received at the hearing or otherwise included in the record.
-The ALJ must ensure that the decision is:
+The ALJ will ensure that the decision is:

-written so that the claimant can understand it; and
+Written so the claimant can understand it; and